After five centuries, Paris Tour St-Jacques opens to public

 For one good reason: this flamboyant 16th-century Gothic tower, historically a stop on the pilgrimage route to Santiago de Compostela in Spain, has been closed to the public for most of its 500-year history.

-Lacking a permanent license to receive public visitors, the 62-metre (203-foot) stone tower opened its doors on Friday for a two-month experiment.
+Lacking a permanent licence to receive public visitors, the 62-metre (203-foot) stone tower opened its doors on Friday for a two-month experiment.

 It offers visitors stunning bird's eye views from the heart of Paris - provided they have the energy to walk up its claustrophobic 300-step spiral staircase and the 6 euro ($7.70) (3 euro for students and the unemployed) entrance fee.

-From the zinc-topped terrace, the capital's most iconic landmarks compete for attention, from the neighboring Conciergerie, Ile-Saint-Louis and Notre-Dame to the Pompidou Centre, the Eiffel Tower, Montmartre and La Defense.
+From the zinc-topped terrace, the capital's most iconic landmarks compete for attention, from the neighbouring Conciergerie, Ile-Saint-Louis and Notre-Dame to the Pompidou Centre, the Eiffel Tower, Montmartre and La Defense.

 "It's a fabulous view - you can see absolutely every monument.
 And look at all those rooftops, it's like an Impressionist painting," said 61-year-old Nadege Chaillou, who like other visitors "oohed" and "aahed" over the panorama.